NGonline/Notes/Linux.md

 - `echo 'xxx' > f` replace instead of pending
 - `echo -e` enables backslash escape.
 The default setting disables this. `echo "a\tb"` will actually print `a\tb`

+## export
+- export names to the environment of subsequently executed commands.
+The child process will inherit the names, but changes of them in the child processes will not affect the father process.
+- `=` without `export` will only affects the current process.
+- `export` or `export -p` prints a list of all names that are exported in this shell.

 ## find
 - `find /path/ -name xxx`
 - `-iname` ignore upper or lower cases